(A) This rule and its supplemental rules describe the process for requesting and establishing a support order.

 (1) Schedule an administrative child support hearing when:

-(a) A man is presumed to be the father of a child and the parent, guardian, or legal custodian of a child, or the person with whom the child resides contacts the CSEA for assistance in obtaining an order for support.
+(a) A man is presumed to be the father of a child and the parent, guardian, or legal custodian of a child, or the person with whom the child resides contacts the CSEA to request assistance in obtaining an order for support.

-(b) An acknowledgement of paternity is final and enforceable and the mother or other custodian or guardian of the child contacts the CSEA for assistance in obtaining an order for support.
+(b) An acknowledgement of paternity is final and enforceable and the mother or other custodian or guardian of the child contacts the CSEA to request assistance in obtaining an order for support.

 (c) The administrative officer issues a JFS 07774, "CSEA Administrative Order - Establishment of Paternity" (effective or revised effective date as identified in rule 5101:12-40-99 of the Administrative Code).

-(G) In child support cases needing support order establishment, regardless of whether the CSEA must determine the existence or non-existence of the father and child relationship, action to establish support orders must be completed from the date of service of process to the time of disposition within the following timeframes:
+(G) In child support cases needing support order establishment, regardless of whether the CSEA shall determine the existence or non-existence of the father and child relationship, action to establish support orders shall be completed from the date of service of process to the time of disposition within the following timeframes:

 (1) Seventy-five per cent of all cases within six months; and